ldcc/mini-cluster/README.md

-# poc-chain
+# mini-cluster

-A blockchain protocol implementation of `Propagation of Constraints`
+A mini distributiion group cluster protocol, implementation by using `Propagation of Constraints`.